Parental Control: Plot

 The whole process often results in unpleasant behavior from the two who were eliminated.
-In a rare occasion, the child's chosen date would reject them and go with their previous significant other.
-Another rare occasion had the child's chosen boyfriend/girlfriend break up with them right away, leading the angry parent to chase after them.
+In a rare occasion, the child's chosen date would reject them and go with their previous companion.
+Another rare occasion had the child's chosen companion break up with them right away, leading the angry parent to chase after them.

-The show like the other reality shows aired on MTV has been accused of being staged and fake.
+Like some other reality shows aired on MTV, this show has been accused of being staged and fake.

 Ratings

 Aside from the Spring Break 2005 premiere (which only had one episode), the show premiered in February 2006 as a spring replacement show without much hype or commercials.
 The show, much like other MTV dating shows (Next and Date My Mom), started off with few viewers and grew to a fair-rated show.

 The first season ended airing new shows around June 2006, to make more room for new seasons of Made, Room Raiders, and Next, and start the new TV series Why Can't I Be You?.
 The second season began later that year in October.

 In March 2007, a new series was filmed in UK.